 Where else would you have the chance to meet an astronaut, a Hollywood film director, a Vatican priest and a US Senator in one room?
-Which other organisation could take you behind the scenes at a US maximum security prison or a private tour of the Tower of London?
+Which other organisation could take you behind the scenes at a US maximum security prison or on a private tour of the Tower of London?

 Fondly known as BAP, the British-American Project for the Successor Generation, was created in 1985 to build on the special relationship which emerged during World War II between our two countries.
-From small beginnings we are now a transatlantic fellowship of over 1,000 leaders, rising stars and opinion formers who come from a broad spectrum of occupations, backgrounds and political views.
+From small beginnings, we are now a transatlantic fellowship of over 1,000 leaders, rising stars and opinion formers who come from a broad spectrum of occupations, backgrounds and political views.

-Described by some as “organised serendipity”, our network is made up of a vastly diverse range of people who have achieved distinction in their field or are on course to do so.
+Described by some as “organised serendipity”, our network is made up of a vastly diverse range of people who have achieved distinction in their field, or are on course to do so.
 The organisation gives talented professionals the chance to enhance their intellectual curiosity, test their limits, learn from the perspectives and experiences of others and challenge assumptions about the world.

-Such is the value of the experience Fellows continue to attend our annual conferences at their own expense for many years.
+Such is the value of the experience, Fellows continue to attend our annual conferences at their own expense for many years.
 Recent conferences have been held in Manchester, Houston, Dublin, Las Vegas, Cambridge and New Orleans.

-We hold an annual reception at the US Embassy for our nominees hosted by the Deputy Chief of Mission.
+We hold an annual reception at the US Embassy for our UK nominees hosted by the Deputy Chief of Mission.
 BAP thrives on controversial debate and our panellists are diverse and highly informed.
 At the 2015 BAP Conference the agenda was hastily rearranged to allow discussion of the unfolding terrorist attacks in Paris, drawing on expertise from across politics, security, diplomacy and counter-extremism.